wdporter/i-am-that-vuepress/29-living-is-lifes-only-purpose/readme.md

 **Q:**&ensp;But past and future exist?

 **M:**&ensp;In the mind only.
 Time is in the mind, space is in the mind.
 The law of cause and effect is also a way of thinking.
-In reälity all is here and now and all is one.
+In reality all is here and now and all is one.
 Multiplicity and diversity are in the mind only.

 **Q:**&ensp;Still, you are in favour of relieving suffering, even through destruction of the incurably diseased body.